Yelp/pyramid_zipkin/docs/source/configuring_zipkin.rst

 5. zipkin.trace_id_generator
 ----------------------------
     A method definition to generate a `trace_id` for the request.
-By default, it creates a randon trace id otherwise.
+By default, it creates a random trace id otherwise.

     The method MUST take `request` as a parameter (so that you can make trace id deterministic).